-The second level presents Dioramas (miniature clay models) depicting important moments from Gandhi’s life during pre-independence and post independence including his assassination.
+The second level has dioramas (miniature clay models) depicting important moments from Gandhi’s life during the pre-independence and post independence era, including his assassination.

-Gandhi’s famous Charkha.
-Alongside, are his chappals, his stick and a few of his vessels on display
+Gandhi’s famous Charkha, along with his chappals, stick and a few of his vessels on display

-The entire Gandhian experience can be captured with your lens as photography is allowed.
+The entire museum experience can be captured with your lens as photography is allowed.
 If you’d like to shop, a small section on the first floor is dedicated to exhibiting Khadi cloth (which Gandhi always propagated).
-The shop is very reasonbly priced.
+The shop is very reasonably priced.

 It was surprising to find only one cop on-duty at Mani Bhavan considering the place holds historic value.
 Neither were we frisked nor our baggage checked.
-In spite of its prime location down town, it was disappointing to see Mani Bhavan flocked solely by Gandhi followers and international tourists.
-But this shouldn’t deter you from visiting the place.
-Mani Bhavan provides a nice insight into the life of a man who fought for Indian Independence.
-Even astonishing is the fact that he chose to fight non-violently.
+In spite of its prime location down town, it was also disappointing to see Mani Bhavan flocked solely by international tourists.

 How to get here and other things to know

 - Address: #19 Laburnum road, Gamdevi, near August Kranti Maidan, Grant road, Mumbai